rl-institut/offgridders/docs/Cost.rst

 ==========================================
 Cost analysis
 ==========================================
 For the costs analysis ultimately governing the optimization and determining the solutions NPV and LCOE, a number of values have to be provided as input parameters (as always, these can be subject to sensitivity analyses).
-These values are utilized to calculate the annuity and variable costs used in oemof-optimizations.
-The costs evaluation takes place after the oemof-optimization itself and calculates annuity and variable operation costs of the project.
+These values are used to calculate the annuity and variable costs applied in oemof-optimizations.
+The costs' evaluation takes place after the oemof-optimization itself and calculates annuity and variable operation costs of the project.

 Input values
 -------------